 Eating a healthy, balanced diet doesn’t just provide your body with the nutrients it needs – it can also help you maintain a healthy weight.

-On the flip side, being obese is also thought to impair bone quality – and the pressure of excess weight can increase the risk of fractures.
+On the flip side, being obese is also thought to impair bone quality, and the pressure of excess weight can increase the risk of fractures.

 8. Eat food high in zinc and magnesium

 Zinc helps your body produce bone-building cells and prevents too much bone from being broken down.
-Studies suggest that zinc supplements can help us to maintain healthy bones later in life.
+Studies suggest that zinc supplements can help us maintain healthy bones later in life.

 Final thoughts…

-The good news is that there are lots of steps we can take to build and maintain strong bones for years to come – and many of these steps also contribute to overall health, strength, and longevity.
+The good news is that there are lots of steps we can take to build and maintain strong bones for years to come – and many of these also contribute to overall health, strength, and longevity.